-- The opposite affect is when a leader protects his/her team from adverse criticism and gives constructive feedback in a safe environment, displaying self-awareness, emotional intelligence and maturity, as well as acting with integrity, motivating and inspiring team members, rewarding and celebrating good performance, then individuals and the team will thrive.
+- The opposite affect is when a leader protects their team from adverse criticism and gives constructive feedback in a safe environment, displaying self-awareness, emotional intelligence and maturity, as well as acting with integrity, motivating and inspiring team members, rewarding and celebrating good performance, then individuals and the team will thrive.

 - The old style of directive, authoritative leadership rarely works nowadays.
 Although some team members may still want and need to be led under certain circumstances, especially during a crisis, such as a global pandemic; a high performing team needs to feel valued, empowered and inspired in order to be successful.
 In sport the self-Coaching model and principles of the New Zealand All Blacks Rugby Team have created sustained global success and are frequently emulated in business.
 Team members who feel empowered can create a very powerful force, both in business or in sport.

 - Trust is also created within a team when its members feel able to be open about their mistakes, skill deficiencies and weaknesses, and when they are allowed to give their ideas without fear of being reprimanded.
 If team members are not allowed to air their views in open and honest debate, or are fearful of doing so, they will stop making decisions, cliques and silos will form, water cooler/Slack conversations will become toxic, and subsequently the team culture will deteriorate.
 Without ongoing support, encouragement and mentoring, the final outcome is failure to achieve and inertia sets in, individuals turn to survival mode and lose interest in the success of the team and look to move on.

 - Facilitated Team Away Days and Strategic Offsites are great ways to motivate, empower, and align remote teams.
 A simple shared meal or group activity can be more effective in reinforcing the values and sense of belonging, even if the activities are carried out via video call.
 The best teams are often self-sufficient, they self-manage and self-Coach, safe in the knowledge that they can call on their grounded, visionary and inspirational leader for motivation, guidance and counsel whenever required.

 - great leadership and management